-2. Songs and Dance.
-When the procession is finished, there are many cultural events which take place such as folk dance, drama and songs etc. And owing to the fact that a huge number of villagers and locals gather, the Madai festival is always organized on a vast stretch of land.
+When the procession is finished, there are many cultural events that take place such as folk dance, drama, and songs, etc. And owing to the fact that a huge number of villagers and locals gather, the Madai festival is always organized on a vast stretch of land.

-4. Travelling Festival.
 This is one of the few festivals in the country where a festival after being celebrated at one place moves to some other place.
-After its start in Bastar tribal area of Chhattisgarh, the Madai festival moves to Kanker district from where it goes to Bhanupratappur, having stops in-between at Narayanpur and Antagarh respectively.
+After its start in the Bastar tribal area of Chhattisgarh, the Madai festival moves to the Kanker district from where it goes to Bhanupratappur, having stops in-between at Narayanpur and Antagarh respectively.
 This is still not the end as then it travels to Keshkal, Bhopalpattnam, and then finally to Kondagaon in March where it is ended.
-As Madai festival is a travelling festival, bringing in participation from various communities and tribes, the festival gives you an experience of unique exciting celebrations.
+As Madai festival is a traveling festival, bringing in participation from various communities and tribes, the festival gives you an experience of unique exciting celebrations.

 Celebrated majorly by the Kurna and Charama people along with the tribes of Bastar district, and Bhanupratappur, Kondagaon, Narayanpur, Pakhanjore, and Antagarh which are small towns situated in the Kanker district; Madai Festival is truly a unique Indian festival to witness.
 To experience it, you will need to reach Raipur first.